 His channel and videos would amass even more popularity in August 2015 when, upon witnessing a random glitch during a Twitch stream involving Mario suddenly teleporting upwards in the level Tick-Tock Clock and realizing the potential of using such a glitch in furthering the development of the A Button Challenge, offered a staggering $1,000 bounty to anybody who could discover a way to replicate the glitch; as of today, this bounty still remains unclaimed.
-His videos would only become more popular as his voice commentary demonstrating his elaborate method of reaching the "Watch for Rolling Rocks" star while pressing the A button 0.5 timesnote reached Memetic Mutation status in January 2016.
+His videos would only become more popular as his voice commentary demonstrating his elaborate method of reaching the "Watch for Rolling Rocks" star in "0.5" A button pressesnote reached Memetic Mutation status in January 2016.

 pannenkoek's videos contain examples of the following tropes:

 - Awesome, but Impractical: Pretty much the entire A Button Challenge.
 Many of the strategies used to minimize the A press count are humanly impossible due to the pixel-perfect precision (and sometimes even perfect RNG manipulation) needed to set everything up in just the right way.
 Most of them are really cool strategies, though, and it's amazing (especially as a first-time viewer) seeing how creative the solutions can get when restricted to just a few A presses.

 - Awesomeness by Analysis: Exploiting a glitch to create staircases of floating, cloned Goombas (and repeatedly having to go back and rebuild the staircase since cloned Goombas can only be jumped on once) just to avoid an A press?